sabaribala2004-dataanalyst/Exploratory-Data-Analysis-EDA-/README.md

 ---

 ## ✅ Status

+✔ All required EDA steps have been successfully completed:
+- Data exploration with `.info()`, `.describe()`, `.value_counts()`
+- Missing values identified and handled
+- Univariate, bivariate, and multivariate analysis performed
+- Visualizations with histograms, countplots, boxplots, heatmap, and pairplot
+- Key insights on survival patterns documented

-The project successfully demonstrates:
+✔ Task fully completed as per internship guidelines The project successfully demonstrates:
 - Exploratory Data Analysis using **Python (Pandas, Seaborn, Matplotlib)**
 - Detection of patterns and survival insights